 In 2011, through creative differences, Ross Garcia had left the band and Daren England took on the bass position.
 By 2011, months before the recording of their sophomore album, Going Green, Chris Munson was ready to move on from the band.
 Duke Higgs joined in early 2012 as Latex Grenade recorded Going Green.
 Shortly after the release of Going green, Daren England was replaced with the present bassist today, Nick Shores.
 Nick Shores brought back a dynamic and powerful rhythm section to the band, a piece of the band that some felt was missing after the departure of Ross Garcia.
 After several brief tours in 2012 Latex Grenade went back into the studio to record their most acclaimed album to date, FDR Part 1.
 Shortly after the release of FDR Part 1, Duke Higgs, who was in the armed forces, was deployed over seas, leaving the band with a tough decision especially as they were set to hit the road on a national tour for their album.
 Kyle Dern joined the band in 2014 as a temporary replacement who has remained the current drummer to date.
 Three national tours later throughout the most part of 2015, Latex Grenade went back into the studio to record FDR Part 2, which was released on July 15th, 2016, with their hit single, “Burger Murder”, which the music video was filmed at the downtown San Diego restaurant, The Garage.

-When asked about Latex Grenade’s music in Geoff’s last interview, he said the following:
+When asked about Latex Grenade’s most recent album, The Cage, Geoff said the following:

 MEANING OF LATEX GRENADE